What happens during processing?

 Your application is assessed for compliance with the Building Code and the Building Act.
 The Council has 20 working days to complete this assessment.
 The clock only pauses if some aspect of the plans and specifications fails to prove compliance and further information is sought from the applicant (or designer).
 The clock starts again when the officer is satisfied that they have been provided with the information requested.
 At the same time as the documents are being assessed, the council checks for any issues with respect to:

-Once the Building Officer is satisfied the project will meet the Building Code requirements, the Building Consent is ready to be granted.
+Once the Building Officer is satisfied on reasonable grounds the project will meet the Building Code requirements, the Building Consent is ready to be granted.
 They will contact you in writing.
 As soon as any outstanding consent fees are paid the Building Consent can be granted and issued.
 The processing clock will be stopped on granting the building consent.
 Your designer may find it helpful to see what aspects of their designs will be assessed, see Processing Checklists.

 What is granting?